21centuryweather/21st-Century-Weather-Software-Wiki/rose-cylc/rose-cylc-intro.md

 But, what if we have a complex set of tasks that must run in a particular sequence?
 Can we create a scheduler which processes `PBS` jobs in a user-specified workflow?

 ## Task Scheduling for Atmospheric Simulation
+[clv: Is this bit of a complicated example, given that most people running ACCESS won't be interacting with DA?]

-A good example of a complex tasks that must run in a particular sequence is a  realtime atmospheric simulation (i.e. a weather forecasts).
+A good example of a complex task that must run in a particular sequence is a  realtime atmospheric simulation (i.e. a weather forecasts).
 Typically for a longer, multi-day forecast, the sequence of tasks involves:
 1. Reading the previous weather forecast data initialised some six hours ago
 2. Collect observations valid from three hours ago, to three hours in the future
 3. Running a perturbation forecast model with an optimisation tool to determine the best initial condition which minimises the forecast error compared against these observations.